Odin-SMR/qsmr/Settings/q_fields.rst

    A boolean.
 If set to false, the baseline off-set is assumed to be constant over the complete frequency band.
 If set to true, a baseline off-set is fitted for each autocorrelator sub-band pair.

-CONTINUA_FILE
-   A string.
-Full path to file containing description of absorption models/continua, in the format expected by ARTS.

 DZA_GRID_EDGES
    A vector.
 Complements DZA_MAX_IN_CORE in the specification of the angular